 Release

-I release Company and Company’s assigns, licensees, and successors from any claims that may arise regarding the use of my son/daughter’s video including any claims of defamation, invasion of privacy, or infringement of moral rights, rights of publicity, or copyright.
+I release Company and Company’s representatives, licensees, and successors from any claims that may arise regarding the use of my son/daughter’s video including any claims of defamation, invasion of privacy, or infringement of moral rights, rights of publicity, or copyright.
 Company is permitted, although not obligated, to include my name as a credit in connection with the image.

 Name:

 Date: